drankush/VoxRad/README.md

 - The final formatted and structured report will be automatically posted on your clipboard.
 You can then directly paste (Ctrl/Cmd + V) it into your application, word processor, or PACS.

+Read detailed documentation of generating a report [here](https://voxrad.gitbook.io/voxrad/user-guide/generating-a-report).

+## Documentation 📚

+Read comprehensive VOXRAD documentation [here](http://voxrad.gitbook.io/voxrad).

 ## Contributing 🌟

-Contributions are welcome!
+VOXRAD is a community-driven project, and we're grateful for the contributions of our team members.
+Read about the [key contributors](https://voxrad.gitbook.io/voxrad/support-and-contact/contributors).
 Please read the [contributing guidelines](CONTRIBUTING.md) before getting started.

 ## License 📜

 This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE) file for details.

+## Third-Party Libraries:

+This application uses FFmpeg, which is licensed under the GNU General Public License (GPL) version 2 or later.
+For more details, please refer to the [documentation](https://github.com/drankush/voxrad/docs/FFmpeg.md/) in the repository.

 ## Support 🐞